LarryWang29/Image-Analysis/README.md

 To run the Python scripts inside Docker, first build the image

 ```
-Docker build -t IA .
+docker build -t ia .
 ```
-This would generate an image called `IA`.
+This would generate an image called `ia`.
 To deploy and run the container, run the following command:

 ```
-Docker run --rm -ti IA
+docker run --rm -ti ia
 ```
 This would start the process inside the container.

 ## Hardware Specifications
 All scripts should be runnable on most machines in less than 1 minutes; `Q3-2.py` may take slightly longer as a network is trained.

+## Environment
+The exact environment used for all the code development is detailed in the file `environment.yml`.

+## Documentation
+All functions in the repository are annotated with documentations and comments; to explicitly generate documentation, run `doxygen` inside of `docs`; this should populate `docs` with HTML and Latex documentations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first